sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 ### Perforce

-As small tool named [Synthforce](https://github.com/sourcegraph/synthforce) has been created to generated synthetic repos (depots) in Perforce.
+A small tool named [Synthforce](https://github.com/sourcegraph/synthforce) has been created to generated synthetic repos (depots) in Perforce.
 For more details on how to use the tool to generate more synthetic files or history on a particular depot please see the [README](https://github.com/sourcegraph/synthforce/blob/main/README.md).

 #### Large depot